-In 2001 the International Atomic Energy Agency (IAEA) launched the International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO) to ensure that nuclear energy is available in a sustainable manner to contribute to the energy needs in the 21st century and beyond.
+In 2001 the IAEA launched INPRO to ensure that nuclear energy is available in a sustainable manner to contribute to the energy needs in the 21st century and beyond.
 INPRO supports members to achieve desired innovations in nuclear reactors and fuel cycles that are economically competitive, have inherent safety features, minimize the risk of proliferation and minimize environmental impacts.
 A primary objective is to ensure sustainability of nuclear energy systems including fast reactors and associated fuel cycles.